 Why does my custard taste eggy?

 An overly eggy taste means your custard has cooked at too high a temperature.
-If you follow the above tips, this should not occur.

 How long does custard keep in the fridge?

 Cooked custards are very stable and can be made up to 3 days ahead.
 Allow cooked custard to cool on the bench before refrigerating.

 How do I stop a skin forming on the top of my custard?

 Cover with a sheet of cling film and make sure it touches the surface of the custard to prevent a skin forming on top.

 You can reheat custard in the microwave or on the stove.

 Microwave method: Microwave for 1 minute, stir, then microwave in 30 second intervals, stirring each time.
 Continue until it reaches serving temperature.
 If it is too thick, add a little milk.
 Serve immediately.